robfentress/was-practice/CONTRIBUTING.md

 ## 3. If a contributor, by creating a branch and submitting a pull request

 If you are regularly submitting questions, you can request to be added as a contributor.
+All contributors added to the project should have already passed the CPACC exam.
 As a contributor, you won't have to fork the project.
 Rather, you can just create a branch in the base repository and make a pull request from that branch.
 Also, as a contributor, you'll be able to make comments on other's pull requests to help in the peer review of questions.
 Just open a [contributor request issue](https://github.com/robfentress/was-practice/issues/new?assignees=&labels=&template=contributor-request.md&title=).

 ## License